saidwivedi/Grounded-Segment-Anything/README.md

 - [Tabletop HandyBot: Robotic arm assistant that performs tabletop tasks using Grounded-SAM](https://github.com/ycheng517/tabletop-handybot) by Yifei Cheng

 ## Installation

+> **⚡ For the quickest and most reliable installation, see our [🚀 Quick Installation](#-quick-installation) method above, which uses constraints to ensure PyTorch compatibility.**

 The code requires `python>=3.8`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 ### Install with Docker